IsaacSchemm/Crowmask/README.md

 TODO:

+[ ] Implement the endpoint for interaction notifications (these posts are only sent to the admin actor but the info is public)
 [ ] Add comments
 [ ] Split content negotiation off into its own project or move it into DomainModeling [ ] Shy mode (redirect all HTML requests to Weasyl)